About Sarah Sustaita, MS

 Eventually, I received the correct diagnosis and was introduced to treatment that would help me manage my condition better.

+I conjured up the resentment I held towards our broken healthcare system and channeled it into something that I saw as deeply meaningful.
 I cannot change a system, but I could help bridge a gap in care that many people face.
 Things have fallen into place since.

 • Clients have described me as an “Old Soul ”